-UW Huskies wide receiver Puka Nacua enters transfer portal
+Puka Nacua becomes latest UW Huskies wide receiver to enter the transfer portal

 That production just entered the transfer portal.

 Nacua — a 6-foot-1, 210-pound wideout from Provo, Utah — plans to conclude his college career elsewhere, he confirmed to The Times on Sunday.
+He declined to comment further on the reason for his departure.

 Nacua is the third UW wide receiver to enter the transfer portal this offseason, joining Ty Jones (Fresno State) and Jordan Chin (Sacramento State).
 In 11 career games in Seattle, the former four-star recruit and USC commit totaled 16 catches, 319 receiving yards and three touchdowns.